PombertLab/3DFI/README.md

   -p alphafold rosettafold raptorx
 ```

 In the above example, structural homology searches will be performed automatically against the databases located in **$TDFI_DB**.
-On our AMD Ryzen 5950X/NVIDIA RTX A6000 workstation (equipped with an NVME SSD), the process from start to finish took 1 hour and 45 minutes.
-On our Intel Xeon E5-2640/NVIDIA GTX 1070 workstation (equipped with a standard 7200 RPM hard drive), the process from start to finish took 4 hours and 25 minutes.
-Running the pipeline using AlphaFold as the only protein structure predictor on the same machines took 51 minutes *vs.* 1 hour 59 minutes.
+On our AMD Ryzen 5950X/NVIDIA RTX A6000 workstation (equipped with an NVME SSD), the process from start to finish took 1 hour 45 minutes *vs.* 4 hours 25 minutes on our Intel Xeon E5-2640/NVIDIA GTX 1070 workstation (equipped with a standard 7200 RPM hard drive).
+Running the pipeline on the same machines using AlphaFold as the only protein structure predictor took 51 minutes *vs.* 1 hour 59 minutes.

 <details>
   <summary> Click here to show/hide details about the contents of the 3DFI output folder.</summary>